 Have you heard about “Color Temperature” and which is right for each stage of plant growth?

-Trying to find the best grow light and wondering on the spectrum?
+Trying to find the best full spectrum grow light and wondering on the actual spectrum for your indoor garden?

 Cool White or Warm White?
 How about Neutral White?